AARNet/Globus-Community/globus-community-australasia/workshops/advanced_globus_workshop/README.md

 <img src="../resources/Initiating_a_Transfer_with_a_ClientApp.png" alt="Initiating a Transfer with a ClientApp" width="1000"/>

 __Congratulations!
 You should have initiated a transfer from one collection to another using a service user!__

+## Using Globus Compute to schedule jobs in HPC environments & Implementing automated workflows using Globus Flows to streamline your data processing and management tasks

+Please refer to [Kyle Chard's slide deck](../resources/25-10%20eResearchGlobus.pptx.pdf) for details on Globus Compute and Flows.